 Justice Reinvestment in Wyoming

-Wyoming’s prisons are at capacity, and 88 people from the state are already being housed at a prison in Mississippi.
-The prison population is projected to grow, in part because of revocations from supervision, many of which are driven by drug offenses.
-This growth will result in dramatic increases to the corrections budget.
-At the same time, recent declines in state revenue have hindered Wyoming’s ability to invest in strategies to lower recidivism and reduce crime.
+In 2018, Wyoming’s prisons were at capacity, and 88 people from the state were being housed at a prison in Mississippi.
+The prison population was projected to grow, in part because of revocations from supervision, many of which were driven by drug offenses.
+This growth would have resulted in dramatic increases to the corrections budget.
+At the same time, recent declines in state revenue were hindering Wyoming’s ability to invest in strategies to lower recidivism and reduce crime.

-To address these challenges, in March 2018, former Governor Matt Mead, Chief Justice E. James Burke, Senate President Eli Bebout, House Speaker Steve Harshman, and Department of Corrections (DOC) Director Robert Lampert requested support from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and The Pew Charitable Trusts (Pew) to explore a Justice Reinvestment approach.
+To address these challenges, in March 2018, state leaders requested support from the U.S. Department of Justice’s Bureau of Justice Assistance (BJA) and The Pew Charitable Trusts (Pew) to explore a Justice Reinvestment approach.

-Under the direction of Wyoming’s Joint Judiciary Committee (JJC), staff from The Council of State Governments Justice Center conducted a comprehensive analysis of data and helped the JJC develop policy options that were designed to both increase public safety and contain the cost of corrections in the state.
+Under the direction of Wyoming’s Joint Judiciary Committee (JJC), staff from the CSG Justice Center conducted a comprehensive analysis of data and helped the JJC develop policy options that were designed to both increase public safety and contain the cost of corrections in the state.
 These policies were reflected in House Enrolled Act (HEA) 45 and 53 and Senate Enrolled Act (SEA) 19 and 50, which were signed into law by Governor Mark Gordon in February 2019.